rperez-rosario/XO/README.md

 </ul>

 # Build and Test
-TODO: To be detailed as the project progresses.
+1. Create and configure a private application within the target Shopify store.
+2. Extract and deploy current .dacpac to SQL Server.
+Configure security, and domain entities as needed.
+3. Web or folder deploy to IIS or Azure Cloud App (.NET Core 5.0 application pool), configure appsettings.json as needed.
+4. Access using a web browser or build and execute Visual Studio solution.

 # Contribute
 You can review the existing codebase at any time and point out any discrepancies to rperezrosario@outlook.com.
 There is a ProjectDocuments folder that can be used as a general private repository for project documents accessible to all team members.